idia640/presentations/week08/PITCHME.md

 Word and phrases are linguistic signals.
 They acquire meaning through convention.

 Signals mean something, but they are also coordinating devices.
-If a server in a restaurant says, "I'll be right there", its a signal to coordinate our actions.
+If a server in a restaurant says, "I'll be right there", it's a signal to coordinate our actions.

 Eye gaze and body posture can also be used for signaling.
 These can also be communicative acts.